Lubango Huila, Angola Travel Guide

 It has an opportunity for a comprehensive Southern African adventure.

-Careful planning facilitates a smooth border crossing and itinerary.
+Careful planning facilitates a smooth border crossing plus schedule.

 For the truly adventurous, consider connections to countries like Zambia or the Democratic Republic of Congo.

-These destinations require thorough research and a specific kind of visa arrangements.
+These places require detailed study and a specific kind of visa arrangements.

-Secure the necessary visas for each country well in advance of your trip.
+Secure the necessary visas for each country with plenty of time before your trip.

-Be prepared for potential logistical obstacles and a more rugged travel experience.
+Be prepared for potential logistical obstacles and a more wild travel experience.

 Explore Lubango in new ways on a return visit, perhaps during a different season or with a new focus.